♭♪🎵🎵♮🎵♩

 What is love?

-Is the desire to show off and prepare your child for “future success” so strong when she feels like she could shatter at any moment?
+Is the desire to show off and prepare your child for “future success” so strong that she feels like she could shatter at any moment?

 Does it make sense to fit her into this mold when she is meant to grow out of it?
 Why can’t you love her as is?
 Does it make sense to prepare her for a “happy future” when she hasn’t smiled the past six months?
 What use is an embellished mirror if the mirror itself is broken?